 The other procedures section includes acupuncture, suture removal and in vitro fertilization.
-Other procedures section codes have a first character value of "8".
+Codes in this section have a first character value of "8".
 The second character value for body system is physiological systems and anatomical regions.
 The other procedures section has only one root operation, defined as follows:

-Other Methodologies which attempt to remedi-Procedures: ate or cure a disorder or disease.
+• Other Procedures: Methodologies which attempt to remediate or cure a disorder or disease.

-The fourth character contains specified body region values, and also the bodyregion value none for extracorporeal procedures.
+The fourth character contains specified body region values, and also the body region value none for extracorporeal procedures.
 Approaches included are percutaneous and external.
 The sixth character specifies the method (e.g., acupuncture, robotic assisted procedure).
 The seventh character is a qualifier, and contains specific values as needed.